-His recent teaching engagements include a masterclass and guest artist appearance at the University of Texas at Arlington, Bocal Majority Double Reed Camp in Texas, a bassoon masterclass with students at the Instituto Nacional de Musica in San José, Costa Rica, as well as other teaching positions at summer camps in South Florida.
-Recent music festival appearances include the National Music Festival in Chestertown, Maryland (2018), Hot Springs Music Festival in Arkansas (2015), and the Talis Festival and Academy in Saas-Fee, Switzerland (2014).
-He can be heard on the Grammy-winning album American Dreamers: Voices of Hope, Music of Freedom (Best Large Ensemble Jazz Album - 2019), recently released on BFM Jazz by John Daversa.
-He is also heard on the newly-released album An Open Book: 25 Preludes for Piano and Orchestra by Jorge Mejia, produced by Sony Music Latin and nominated for a 2018 Latin Grammy.
-He holds performance degrees from the University of Miami (D.M.A.), Arizona State University (M.M.) and University of Oregon (B.M.), and studied bassoon with Gabriel Beavers, Albie Micklich, and Steve Vacchi.
+In addition to his work with YOSAL, his recent teaching engagements include masterclasses and guest artist appearances at Festival de Música Orquestal (FESMO) in Mexico, University of Texas at Arlington, Bocal Majority Double Reed Camp, and Centro Nacional de la Música (Costa Rica).
+Other recent music festival appearances include the National Music Festival in Chestertown, Maryland, Hot Springs Music Festival in Arkansas, and the Talis Festival and Academy in Saas-Fee, Switzerland.
+He can be heard on the Grammy-winning album American Dreamers: Voices of Hope, Music of Freedom (BFM Jazz, Best Large Ensemble Jazz Album - 2019) by John Daversa.
+He is also heard on An Open Book: 25 Preludes for Piano and Orchestra by Jorge Mejia (Sony Music Latin, 2018 Latin Grammy Nominee), as well as One for All, an album recorded by the Barcelona Clarinet Players and the Lone Star Wind Orchestra (GIA Publications, 2019).
+He holds performance degrees from the University of Miami (D.M.A.), Arizona State University (M.M.), and University of Oregon (B.M.), and studied bassoon with Gabriel Beavers, Albie Micklich, and Steve Vacchi.

 His doctoral essay, "A Pedagogical Exploration of Selected Art Songs by Franz Schubert Transcribed for Bassoon" explores his transcription process of four art songs taken from Franz Schubert’s song cycle, Die Schöne Müllerin, and notes musical similarities paralleling vocal performance and lyrical bassoon playing characteristics.

-Aside from music, he enjoys sports, spending time outdoors, traveling, cooking, and photography, and can be found documenting many of his new adventures in pictures.
+Aside from music, he enjoys spending time in California’s breathtaking great outdoors, traveling, cooking, and photography, and can be found documenting many of his new adventures in pictures.

 Brian's primary professional services: